neilbrown/gnubee-tools/README.md

 Currently the primary focus is building a firmware image to boot into the Linux kernel.

-A normal boot requires that an ext4 root filesystem already exists;
+A normal boot requires that a root filesystem already exists;
-this can be on an SD card, USB storage, or SATA device (including md-raid).
+this can be on an SD card, USB storage, or SATA device (including md-raid or LVM2).
 This filesystem must be named "GNUBEE-ROOT" and `findfs` must be able to find it.
+The default config only builds support for xfs and ext4.

 This package contains config files and scripts to build a kernel and an initramfs, in a format that can be written to flash.